 Arizona Eviction Notice

-An Arizona eviction notice is a legal document that a landlord uses to inform a tenant of a lease violation and to specify a notice period for the tenant to remedy the violation or vacate the premises.
-If the tenant fails to comply, the landlord may pursue legal action in local court.
+Landlords use an Arizona eviction notice as a legal document to inform tenants of lease violations.
+Additionally, this notice specifies a notice period for tenants to remedy the violation or vacate the premises.
+If tenants fail to comply, landlords may pursue legal action in local court.

 Arizona Eviction Notice